continue-revolution/sd-webui-animatediff/README.md

 1. You should see the output GIF on the output gallery.
 You can access GIF output at `stable-diffusion-webui/outputs/{txt2img or img2img}-images/AnimateDiff`.
 You can also access image frames at `stable-diffusion-webui/outputs/{txt2img or img2img}-images/{date}`.
 You may choose to save frames for each generation into separate directories in `Settings/AnimateDiff`.

 ### API
 Just like how you use ControlNet.
 Here is a **stale** sample.
+(TODO: Update API Sample.)
 You will get a list of generated frames.
 You will have to view GIF in your file system, as mentioned at [WebUI](#webui) item 4.
 For most up-to-date parameters, please read [here](https://github.com/continue-revolution/sd-webui-animatediff/blob/master/scripts/animatediff_ui.py#L26).
 ```
 'alwayson_scripts': {
   'AnimateDiff': {